 General Specification of Multigeneration Solids

 The material type for a multigeneration solid is “multigeneration”.
 This material describes a mixture of elastic solids, each created in a specific generation.
-It is a container for any combination of the materials described in Section Error!
-Reference source not found..
+It is a container for any combination of the elastic materials described.